artificialsolutions/tie-api-example-twilio-ivr/README.md

     ```
     Optionally you can add the environment variables `LANGUAGE_STT` and `LANGUAGE_TTS` to set the Speech to Text and Text to Speech language.
 The code defaults to 'en-US' for both.

-### Make the connector available via https
-When using ngrok, make the connector available via https:

-1. Make sure your connector is available via https.
-When running locally you can for example use [ngrok](https://ngrok.com) for this.
-Run the connector on port 1337 by default.
-    ```
-    ngrok http 1337
-    ```
-2. Running the command above will display a public https URL, copy it, we will use it as a `Webhook URL` for the following steps.

-### Setup a Twilio phone number
-1. Setup a free [Twilio](https://www.twilio.com/try-twilio) account, which comes with free credit money you can spend on buying a number.
-2. Go to the left pane menu and click the **Programmable Voice** phone icon, then from the submenu choose **Numbers** and click the **Get a number** button.
-3. Follow the instructions to obtain your phone number (the instructions may differ per region).
-4. Click on "Manage Numbers".
-5. Click your number so you can configure it.
-6. Under "Voice & Fax" -> "A call comes in" set the webhook to your `Webhook URL` you copied earlier.

-That's it!
-Call your Twilio number with your phone, and speak to your bot!

 ## Running the connector on Heroku